Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Performance Evaluation

 \subsection{Additional Analysis of Neural Clamping}

 \textbf{Data-driven vs. random initialization for input perturbation $\delta$.} There are two initialization methods for the input calibration $\delta$ in Neural Clamping: data-driven initialization as derived from Theorem \ref{theorem-1} and random initialization.
 In scrutinizing these two initialization methods, we found that the data-driven initialization managed to consistently deliver stable calibration results.
-Figure \ref{fig:random_vs_data_driven} shows that across all metrics, both initialization methods have similar mean value across 5 runs, while the data-driven initialization has a smaller variation and standard deviation.
+Figure \ref{fig:random_vs_data_driven} shows that across all metrics, both initialization methods have similar mean values across 5 runs, while the data-driven initialization has a smaller variation and standard deviation.
+As a result of the experiment, it can be concluded that data-driven value can not only offer a more reliable solution but also slightly improved outcomes.
+We also used this data-driven initialization to devise a computationally efficient Neural Clamping variant.
+Under similar runtime constraints, our method achieves superior calibration performance compared to temperature scaling.
+This implies that theoretically derived input perturbations can attain performance comparable to that of training results.
+Please see Appendix \ref{appendix:compute-efficient} for details.

-\textbf{Ablation study with input calibration $\delta^*$ and output calibration $T^*$.} After calibration, Neural Clamping learns $\delta^*$ for input calibration and $T^*$ for output calibration.
-In Table \ref{table:ablation-study-resnet-110-cifar-100} we performed an ablation study to examine the effects of input calibration and output calibration separately with their jointly trained parameters $\delta^*$ and $T^*$.
-For input calibration, we inferred testing data with only the learned input perturbation $\delta^*$; for output calibration, we tested the result with only the learned temperature scaling parameter $T^*$.
-One noteworthy finding from this exercise is that while output calibration alone already trims the ECE and ACE materially, a further 29 $\%$ reduction in ECE can be achieved when it is paired with input calibration.
-Therefore, this ablation study corroborates the necessity and advantage of joint input-output calibration.
+\textbf{Ablation study with input calibration $\bm{\delta^*}$ and output calibration $T^*$.} After calibration, Neural Clamping learns $\bm{\delta^*}$ for input calibration and $T^*$ for output calibration.
+In Table \ref{table:ablation} we performed an ablation study to examine the effects of input calibration and output calibration separately with their jointly trained parameters $\bm{\delta^*}$ and $T^*$ and "Temperature Scaling (FL)" approach, where $T$ optimized with focal loss.

+For input calibration, we inferred testing data with only the learned input perturbation $\bm{\delta^*}$; for output calibration, we tested the result with only the learned temperature scaling parameter $T^*$.
+One noteworthy finding from this exercise is that while output calibration alone already trims the ECE and AECE materially, a further 25$\%$ reduction in ECE and AECE can be achieved when it is paired with input calibration (i.e. Neural Clamping).
+Input calibration alone is less effective because it does not directly modify the prediction output.

+\N{ In addition, the Temperature Scaling (FL) actually performed worse than both the original Temperature Scaling method and "Output Calibration w/ T*" across the various calibration metrics.
+This finding suggests that the improvements achieved by our method Neural Clamping (joint input-output calibration) is not simply due to the use of temperature scaling with focal loss.
+This ablation study corroborates the necessity and advantage of joint input-output calibration and the additional benefits only gained from joint calibration framework. }